xupeng2017/IMCF/README.md

-# Cell_fate
+# IMCF
-Store the R code for cell fate project
+#Store the R code for IMCF project
+IMCF(Influence of MiRNAs on Cell Fate genes)